 All pupils have the opportunity to nominate themselves to become a member of the School Council and each form votes their member in.
 Pupils in Year 8 are given the chance to become Peer Mentors for Year 7 to enable a smooth transition to Senior School to be a smooth one.
 In addition to prefects, the school council and peer mentors, we also have the Pastoral Ambassador.
 This is a vital pupil role that forms the bridge between our staff pastoral team and the pupil body.

 Our strong supportive family ethos ensures that we are aware of pupils pastoral needs and can provide guidance and support for each and every one of them.
-We have an excellent pastoral system headed by the Pastoral Deputy Head and supported by the Senior Tutor, Head of Boarding, DSL, School Nurse and the nurturing form tutor structure.
+We have an excellent pastoral system headed by the Pastoral Deputy Head and supported by the Heads of Division, Head of Boarding, DSL, School Nurse and the nurturing form tutor structure.
 This structure is complemented throughout by our Circle of Care which enables all staff to manage the pupil’s well being, allowing the pupil to feel fully supported through every stage of their Boundary Oak journey.

 Form Tutors and Tutor Time